-We know that P(1) cannot have ordinary edges on both sides of L and disjoint from L. We know also that at most 2 ordinary edges can cross L by Lemma 6.3.
-Finally, an ordinary edge cannot lie in L because then the tip would not.
-Hence, all but at most 2 of the ordinary edges of P(1) lie on one side of L. Call this the abundant side of L. Call the other side the barren side.
-From this structure, we see that P(1) has at most 2 vertices on the barren side of L that are not contained in L. At the same time, each ordinary edge on the abundant side contributes two vertices to the barren side: We just follow the diagonals comprising the corresponding feather.
+The line L divides the plane into two open half-planes, which we call the sides of L. Lemma 6.2 says that P cannot have ordinary edges contained in opposite sides of L. Lemma 6.3 says that at most 2 ordinary edges can intersect L. Hence, all but at most 2 of the ordinary edges of P lie on one side of L. Call this the abundant side of L. Call the other side the barren side.
+The barren side contains no ordinary edges at all, and perhaps the special edge.
+In particular, at most two vertices of P lie in the barren side.

+Figure 6.3: Following the diagonals bounding a feather

+At the same time, each ordinary edge on the abundant side contributes two vertices to the barren side: We just follow the diagonals comprising the corresponding feather.
 These diagonals cross L from the abundant side into the barren side.
 Two different ordinary edges contribute at least 3 distinct vertices to the barren side.
 This is a contradiction.

-We have ruled out all possible behavior for P(1) assuming that Q(1) is degenerate.
+We have ruled out all possible behavior for P = P(1) assuming that Q = Q(1) is degenerate.
 Hence, Q(1) is not degenerate.
 This means that Q(1) is a bird.
 This completes the proof that

-$$\Delta_k(P{k,n}) \subset P{k,n}.\tag{26}$$
+$$\Delta_k(B{k,n}) \subset B{k,n}.\tag{24}$$